accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 1. the legal information screen;
 1. the authentication screen or process;
 1. the contact screen;
-1. the authentication screen;
-1. the screens that make up the application's documentation;
+1. the screens that make up the documentation of the application;
 1. at least one relevant screen for each type of service provided and any other main intended use (e.g. 1st level headings in the tree structure), including the search functionality;
 1. at least one relevant downloadable document, where applicable, for each type of service provided and for any other main intended use;
 1. all the screens that make up a process (for example, an input form or a multi-screen transaction);